eomii/rules_ll/docs/guides/modules.md

     Due to a bug in `clang-tidy` you have to silence `readability-redundant-declaration` when using modules.

+!!! warning

+    As modules stabilize upstream, expect this API to change in the future.
 <!-- markdownlint-enable code-block-style -->

 ## Basic usage